mdozmorov/grdocs/website/server/serverParallel.md

 BROKER_URL = "redis://10.84.XXX.XXX:{}/".format(redis_port) + db_num
 ```

-Start the `optimizer` module on the host computer:
+Start the `server` module on the host computer:
 ```
 python -m grsnp.server -g [org] -d [dir1],[dir2] -r [path/to/shared/results/folder] -w 0
 ```
-The **-w 0** argument prohibits host computer to run workers locally.
+The **-w 0** argument prohibits the host computer to run workers locally.
 If sufficient CPU power is avaliable on the host machine, it is OK to set up **-w** argument to "1".

-Note the **-r** argument specifying path to the chared results folder.
+Note the **-r** argument specifying path to the shared results folder.

 The **-d** argument takes comma-separated paths to the databases.

-Now, start celery worker on a remote machine:
+Now, start a celery worker on a remote machine:
 ```
 celery worker --app=grsnp.worker_hypergeom4 --d [dir1],[dir2] -r [path/to/shared/results/folder] --loglevel INFO -E
 ```
-At that time, this worker start running optimization jobs.
-Start workers on other remote machines.
-The workers now will run different optimization jobs and their results will be assembled by the host computer.
+At that time, this worker should start running server jobs.
+Start workers on the other remote machines.
+The workers now will run different server jobs, and their results will be assembled by the host computer.

 Tips
 -----